-Randy DeCleene has over 20 years of experience working in both the private sector and government with expertise in communications, marketing, branding, strategic planning, public affairs and public policy.
+Randy DeCleene has over 20 years of experience working in both the private sector and government with expertise in communications, marketing, branding, strategic planning, economic development, public affairs and public policy.
 He started with kglobal in May 2011 and has been a Partner at the firm since October 2014.

 In addition to serving as Vice President Dick Cheney’s Deputy Press Secretary at the White House, Special Assistant to the Secretary of the Army at the Pentagon and as a Senior Advisor to the Commanding General of the Third Infantry Division in northern Iraq, Randy has held significant positions at leading consulting firms.
 Randy’s work has taken him throughout the United States and he has spent significant time in Europe and Russia, as well as Afghanistan, Iraq and Kuwait.